emilyriederer/website/content/post/convo-dbt/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: 171744d9f57fd001
+rmd_hash: f901db493c48a8b1

 ---

 In my post [Column Names as Contracts](/post/column-name-contracts/), I explore how using controlled vocabularies to name fields in a data table can create performance contracts between data producers and data consumers.
-I claim that field names can encode metadata and illustrate with R and python how these names can be used to improve data discoverability, wrangling, and validation.
+I claim that field names can encode metadata (as one *example* -- not a prescription for how all such vocabularies should work -- one might define that all counts start with `N_` and are non-negative integers; all identified start with `ID_` and are non-null) and illustrate with R and python how these names can be used to improve data discoverability, wrangling, and validation.

 However, demonstrations with R and python are biased towards the needs of data consumers.
 These popular data analysis tools provide handy, high-level interfaces for programmatically operating on columns.
 For example, `dplyr`'s [select helpers](https://tidyselect.r-lib.org/reference/select_helpers.html) make it easy to quickly manipulate all columns whose names match given patterns.
 For example, suppose I know that all variables beginning with `IND_` are binary and non-null so I may sum them to get a count or average them to get a valid proportion.
 I can succinctly write: